Bella Hadid Flaunts Figure In Sheer Blouse Sans Bra During NYFW

-Bella Hadid strutted the runway for the Oscar de la Renta’s show during New York Fashion Week in an off-the-shoulder white sheer blouse, putting her braless bust on full display.
+Bella Hadid strutted the runway for the Oscar de la Renta show during New York Fashion Week in an off-the-shoulder white sheer blouse, putting her braless bust on full display.

 The 21-year-old model turned heads as she strolled down the runway in her billowing white sheer top equipped with one very puffed up sleeve.
 Despite covering most of her upper half, the elegant translucent top put her figure on full display.